 "The ice broke on the Santa Cruz River today."

 That's what we hear on the first 100-degree day each year.
-Maybe it makes us feel better about heading into that long stretch of hot summer days if we pretend there was ever ice in that dry river.
+Maybe it makes us feel better about heading into that long stretch of hot summer days if we pretend there was ever ice in that mostly-now-dry river.

 Has there ever been a summer in Tucson without a single 100-degree day?

 That fantasy hasn't happened since we started recording Tucson temperatures in 1895.

 We hear all the time about the first 100-degree day each year.
 The earliest it has happened is April 19; that was in 1989.
 The latest date we reached 100 degrees for the first time was June 22 in 1905.
 The average first 100-degree day is May 19.

 But what about the last 100-degree day each year?
 That day isn't heralded with trumpets because, of course, we don't know for sure that it won't happen again each year.
 But it must be a date many of us would look forward to if we knew when it was coming.